We are more than a boutique retailing beautiful product.

 A small number of our producers are smaller and do not have the capacity to apply for formal recognition.
-We continue encourage them to pursue it in the future and at the same time ensure that they are offering fair and safe workplaces, pay a liveable wage and provide holistic care.
+We continue to encourage them to pursue it in the future and at the same time ensure that they are offering fair and safe workplaces, pay a liveable wage and provide holistic care.

 Addressing the physical, social, emotional and spiritual needs of the producers intentionally.
-This may include health care, vocational training and professional development, safety and education for their children, housing, savings plans and more depending on the organisation.
+This may include health care, vocational training and professional development, safety and education for their children, housing, savings plans and more dependency on the organisation.

 For those that have experienced the trauma of trafficking or exploitation, the organisation provides counselling and support that helps that person begin to heal and gain a deep awareness of their value.

 Our big focus is people but we are also seeking to take care of our earth.
 Product made of organic material means local farmers and environment are not exposed to pesticides.

 Products using recycled and remnant saris and leather, recycled metals, non toxic dyes and local raw materials help reduce the environmental impact of production.

 As a Melbourne based enterprise, for Dignity is doing our bit to reduce waste and be eco friendly.
 Reducing our carbon footprint on the earth is an important focus for us.
 We recycle and reusing whenever we can, and we wrap product using clean recycled and FSC mix paper and compostable bags, made in Australia.
 Making conscious decisions includes using carbon neutral delivery services as a preferred option, whenever possible.”

 4. Designs by local artisan or crafted by hand